-The first time I went my best friend Helen and the second time was with my new-at-the-time husband Jon.
+The first time I went with my best friend Helen, and the second time was with my new-at-the-time husband, Jon.
 It’s the second time I want to talk to you about.

 We had been married for only 5 months and hadn’t lived together before we were married, I think this particular trip may have opened Jon’s eyes to what marriage had in store for him going forwards!

 I not only had the dream of going to NY, I also had the dream of going to NY with my husband and I knew everything that I wanted it to be: Romantic, exciting, fulfilling.